bedezign/yii2-audit/README.md

 * Tracks all incoming pageviews with the ability to add custom data to a view.
   It logs the user-id (if any), IP, superglobals ($_GET/$_POST/$_SERVER/$_FILES/$_COOKIES), memory usage, referrer and origin.
 You can either track specific actions and nothing else or exclude specific routes from logging (wildcard supported).

 * Track database changes.
-By implementing the `AuditingBehavior` this is easily realized thanks to a modified version of [Sammayes Yii2 Audit Trail](https://github.com/Sammaye/yii2-audittrail).
+By implementing the `AuditTrailBehavior` this is easily realized thanks to a modified version of [Sammayes Yii2 Audit Trail](https://github.com/Sammaye/yii2-audittrail).

 * Automatically log javascript errors.
 Errors and warning are logged automatically (if you activate the functionality), but the javascript component also provides methods to manually add logging entries.